PFTL/website/content/blog/04_how_to_use_decorators_2.rst

         def __call__(self, *args, **kwargs):
             return self.func(*args)

-With this change, we have instructed Python what does it means to to *call* the object, i.e., to do ``average(...)``.
+With this change, we have instructed Python what does it means to *call* the object, i.e., to do ``average(...)``.
 If we run it again, it will work:

 .. code-block:: pycon